sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ### 5.5.
 Packet Decap

-If a pipeline is found, before processing the packets, all outer encaps will be decap'ed, and with key information saved in metadata bus, such as encap type, source IP and VNI / GRE Key, exposing the inner most packet going through the pipeline.
+If a pipeline is found, all outer encaps will be decap'ed before processing the packets, exposing the inner most packet going through the pipeline.
 This simplifies the flow matching logic and also allow us to create the reverse flow properly.

+As [Packet Parsing](#52-packet-parsing) section described, this will not cause any key information to be lost, as they are saved in metadata bus, such as encap type, source IP and VNI / GRE Key.

 #### 5.5.1.
 Multi-layer encap handling